Meet the Writers

-I’m a sophomore from New York City currently majoring in the humanities and minoring in food consumption.
-If you find yourself in my hometown, stop by Dough in Brooklyn for my favorite food: the café au lait donut, every bite of which is worth its artery-clogging repercussions.
-When not studying, I enjoy practicing yoga, cooking, engaging in the visual arts, running, and hunting for good eats!
+I’m a junior from New York City currently majoring in history and minoring in food consumption.
+If you find yourself in my hometown, stop by Dough in Brooklyn for one of my favorite foods: the café au lait donut, every bite of which is worth its artery-clogging repercussions.
+When not studying, I enjoy practicing yoga, cooking, dabbling in the visual arts, running, and hunting for good eats!

 I am a junior majoring in geological sciences and French.
 When I am not outside, I am probably snacking on anything and everything (while studying of course), or baking for friends.
 I am a notorious stress baker and my housemates enjoy it when I am making m&m cookies at 1:00 am.
 MY favorite cookies are monster cookies.
 They have EVERYTHING in them, from the pb to chocolate chips and oatmeal.
 Dangerously delicious.
 I am thankful that one of my biggest passions is running and that I enjoy being active in the fresh air!
 I am all about trying new foods when traveling, even if it is a trip into downtown Boston.
 Although, nothing is quite like my mom’s homemade pizza!